teaminkling/refresh-21/README.md

   iconOrder = ["Twitter", "GitHub"]
 ```

-If any of these options are given, `hugo-theme-codex` will render the social icon in the footer, using the order specified in `iconOrder`.

-See the contents of the [example site](https://github.com/jakewies/hugo-theme-codex/tree/master/exampleSite) for more details.
+These will be placed in the footer.

 You can also create additional social icons by:

 1. Adding your own SVGs in `static/svg/`, for example `static/svg/reddit.svg`.
 2. Modifying your site's config as follows:
    ```toml